KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 #### More Defense Against the Knapsack Attack: Multiple Secret Addresses

-As another layer of security, users can create multiple secret KMD addresses (`<secretKMDaddress>`’s) and actively use them in the Jumblr process.
+As another layer of security, users can create multiple secret KMD addresses (`<secretKMDaddresses>`) and actively use them in the Jumblr process.

-When using multiple `<secretKMDaddress>`’s, whenever Jumblr reaches the stage of Z → T for any given lot of KMD, Jumblr will randomly choose one of the `<secretKMDaddress>`’s for this lot’s final T address.
-This enables the user to split their initial funding into many different `<secretKMDaddress>`’s, thus providing another layer of security against the Knapsack Attack.
+When using multiple `<secretKMDaddress>`’s, whenever Jumblr reaches the stage of Z → T for any given lot of KMD, Jumblr will randomly choose one of the `<secretKMDaddresses>` for this lot’s final T address.
+This enables the user to split their initial funding into many different `<secretKMDaddresses>`, thus providing another layer of security against the Knapsack Attack.

 Jumblr manages up to 777 `<secretKMDaddress>`’s at one time.